Thursday, 29 January 2015

 Wednesday 14th April 2004

 I felt the weather for this walk was not conducive to being at the top of the fells where strong winds and rain were threatened, so I abandoned my planned walk over Pillar, Scoat Fell, Haycock and Red Pike in favour of a walk that explored the mountain passes in the area.
 With hindsight this was not as good an idea as I thought at the time.
-Winds tend to be funnelled up valleys so that the top of the valley, mountain passes, are often the windiest place to be.
+Winds tend to be funnelled up valleys so that the top of the valley, the mountain passes, are often the windiest place to be.
 I have sometimes felt little wind actually at the summit of a high mountain, but been buffeted by really strong winds at the top of the nearby pass, so in fact most of the windiest places that I have ever been are at or near the top of a pass.
 There are very good reasons for staying away from high mountain summits when it is very windy, but high mountain passes are not a reasonable alternative, as I have learnt several times over the years.

 Wainwright was very complementary of this little path that follows a leisurely course snaking up the valley as it follows Lingmell Beck and Spouthead Gill up the valley before finally zigzagging steeply to the top of the pass.
 When I descended on this route in 2011 I loved it, but in 2004 I thought it was very difficult and wished that I had taken the easier route, however when I did take that path the year after I found it too easy and wished that I had taken the valley route again.
-I passed through Sty Head twice on the day before this walk and it was fun now walking past the same places in poor weather because now there wasn’t a single person around.
+I passed through Sty Head twice on the day before this walk and it was fun now walking past the same places, but in much poorer weather because now there wasn’t a single person around.
 When I had been descending to Sty Head from Great Gable the day before there had been loads of people milling around the top of the pass, but now it was deserted.
 From Sty Head I took the well-used bridlepath that follows the stream past Taylorgill Force to Seathwaite.

-Thursday 8 January 2015
+Thursday, 8 January 2015

 Great Gable and Scafell Pike